 [Section 32 amended by No. 58 of 2010 s.
 176.]

-33. Applications for renewal of triennial certificates in certain cases
+33. Triennial certificates expired for over a year, applications to renew

 (1) Where a triennial certificate expires and is not renewed within the period of 12 months thereafter an application for a renewal shall be made at least one month prior to the date on which it is intended the renewal shall take effect unless the applicant satisfies the Commissioner that there is reasonable cause for the application being made out of time.